matteocam/matteocam.github.io/_pages/zk-seminar-au21.md

 ---

 This is the homepage for the PhD course _Techniques for Efficient Zero-Knowledge Arguments_ at Aarhus University.

 _This page is a work in progress.
 Stay tuned._

+_The course has temporarily been postposned due to covid restrictions.
+We will resume as soon as it's possible to meet at the university._

 ## Attempted Syllabus